Tenancy By The Entirety: What It Means And How It Works

 Tenancy by the entirety is a type of property ownership only available to spouses.
 Under this type of ownership, both spouses jointly own the property as a single legal entity, where each spouse also has survivorship rights.

 And tenancy by the entirety doesn’t mean both spouses have a 50/50 claim to the property –both individuals have a 100% stake in the home.
-Both individuals are named on the property deed and both spouses share ownership and control of the property.
+Both individuals are named on the property deed and both spouses share ownership interest and control of the property.

 How Tenancy By The Entirety Works